jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 main metadata file
 `02-microbiome_calculus-deep_evolution-individualscontrolssources_metadata.tsv`.

-We then run Decontam following the Decontam tutorial in the script `015-decontam_contamination_detection_analysis.Rmd`
+We then run Decontam following the Decontam tutorial vignette on CRAN in the script, and also described here `015-decontam_contamination_detection_analysis.Rmd`

 ## Compositional Analysis